Collection guidelines - microform

 - Specialist research collections

-Locations: the Library's Microform collections are located as appropriate in either a campus library's microform collection, ADPML, SPC or low use storage depending upon the nature of the content.
+The Library's Microform collections are located as appropriate in either a campus library's microform collection, ADPML, SPC or low use storage depending upon the nature of the content.

 Microform review and de-selection